AJ3907/EbloodBank/README.md

 EbloodBank
 ==========

-Online Directory of blood grooups of people who register.
+Online Directory of blood groups of people who register.